Draghi-backed report urges review of sovereign debt treatment

-The report by the European Systemic Risk Board (ESRB), which was backed by ECB President Mario Draghi, recognized the difficulty in reforming the existing framework without rocking sovereign debt markets.
+The report by the European Systemic Risk Board (ESRB), which was backed by ECB President Mario Draghi, recognised the difficulty in reforming the existing framework without rocking sovereign debt markets.

 However, the ESRB, a body designed to give early warnings set up as one of Europe’s responses to the financial crisis, warned that existing regulations “may have led to excessive investment by financial institutions in government debt.”